 Chest MRIs help specialists determine if the mesothelioma has metastasized (spread) to the chest wall, diaphragm or other areas.
 Metastasis to these areas indicates an advanced stage of mesothelioma.

-Diagnostic specialists called pathologists need to collect samples from the tumor mass or fluid buildup they found via an imaging test to confirm a mesothelioma diagnosis.
-The procedure they use to collect these samples is called a biopsy.
+The procedure pathologists use to collect samples from the tumor mass or fluid buildup is called a biopsy.
 A biopsy can be surgical or non-surgical.

 Non-surgical biopsies are beneficial to patients because they do not require surgery and are often out-patient procedures.